Tomasvdv/Multi-agent-systems/README.md

 * Enemy planes generated
 * Friendly planes in range
 * Enemy planes in range
-* Friendly planes shot max epochs reached
+* Friendly planes shot max epochs
 * Enemy planes shot no response
-* Enemy planes shot max epochs reached
+* Enemy planes shot max epoch counter

 In each experiment there will be 1000 planes generated in total.
 The amount of planes in range versus the reason it got shot down will serve as a measurement of the simulation performance.